Cecil Morgan – basketball

 “I ‘magine,” said Joe.

 As the SMU-Navy game wore on, it became clear that SMU was in no mood to lose as easily as the odds (13 points) had suggested.
-In fact, by the start of the fourth quarter Joe and Cecil had become enraptured with SMU's blazing-fast sophomore, Tailback John Roderick, whose running was exciting them more than the passing of Navy's Roger Staubach.
-Although there merely as impartial observers, saving their enthusiasm for the Longhorns, Joe and Cecil could not resist blending themselves into the madness of the occasion as SMU won rather miraculously 32-28.
-The wives, Mary Sue and Pat, might have enjoyed it more if they had not been so fascinated by the conversation of an elderly Dallas lady in front of them, who kept talking to a friend about the "common people from Fort Worth."
+In fact, by the start of the fourth quarter, Joe and Cecil had become enraptured with SMU’s blazing-fast sophomore, Tailback John Roderick, whose running was exciting them more than the passing of Navy’s Roger Staubach.
+Although they merely as impartial observers, saving their enthusiasm for the Longhorns, Joe and Cecil could not resist blending themselves into the madness of the occasion as SMU won rather miraculously 32-28.
+The wives, Mary Sue and Pat, might have enjoyed it more if they had not been so fascinated by the conversation of an elderly Dallas lady in front of them, who kept talking to a friend about the “common people from Fort Worth.”

 “Naw,” said Cecil, “we jest gonna git our common little ol’ wives and go git drunked up on thet ol’ beer.”